-Expert witnesses play a unique role in court cases.
-Based on their credentials, professional experience, and review of evidence presented at trial, they can offer testimony regarding events they did not witness first hand.
+Based on their credentials, professional experience, and review of evidence presented at trial, experts can offer testimony regarding events they did not witness firsthand.
 This is generally acceptable in personal injury cases, mass tort matters, or in trials involving accident reconstruction.
 However, expert witness testimony does have limitations.
 For trial attorneys, a lack of awareness of these limitations can be problematic.

 The case of Roy v.
 Dackman illustrates the importance of identifying any potential limitations when it comes to an expert’s credentials or the evidence relied upon by the expert for their testimony.
 Ultimately, credentials and evidence form a tight-knit benchmark for ensuring an expert witness’s testimony carries with it general acceptance and persuasiveness.